karanjitsingh/TrendML/midterm_report/README.md

 - Advantages: Q-learning can easily be applied to domains where all states and/or transitions are not fully defined

-- Challenges: reward (e.g. for buying a stock) often comes in the future - representing that properly requires look-ahead and careful weighting, taking random actions (such as trades) just to learn a good strategy is not really feasible because it will cost us lots of money.
+- Challenges: reward (e.g. for buying a stock) often comes in the future - representing that properly requires look-ahead and careful weighting, taking random actions (such as trades) just to learn a good strategy is not really feasible because it will cost us lots of money (Reference: Udacity).

 #### Results & Discussion